Phase diagram of solution of oppositely charged polyelectrolytes

-It is enough to look at $x<1$ side of Fig.~\ref{fig:phase} to see the main feature of the phase diagram.
-It contains three phases: the phase of a single drop for $x>x_4$, the phase of free complexes for $x<x_1$, and the ``tadpole" phase for $x_2<x<x_3$.
-Between these phases, there are three regions of phase coexistence.
-This phase diagram is very much similar to the phase diagram of water in temperature and volume coordinates~\cite{Landau}, when $r_s/b$ is considered as temperature and $x$ as volume.
-The three phases mentioned above are like gas, solid and liquid respectively.
+This phase diagram is similar to the phase diagram of water in temperature and volume coordinates~\cite{Landau}, when $r_s/b$ is considered as temperature and $x$ as volume.
+The three main phases mentioned above are like gas, solid and liquid respectively.
 Essentially, this analogy originates from the Gibbs' phase rule~\cite{Landau}, which is crucial to determine our phase diagram (see Sec.~\ref{sec:screen}).

 Let us now try to understand the physics of this phase diagram.
 We start from the horizontal axis ($r_s\rightarrow\infty$) and first focus on $x<1$ side.
 In the solution, each PA adsorbs many PCs to form a complex.
 When $x\ll 1$, the number of PC is not enough to neutralize all PAs and each PA-PCs complex is strongly negatively charged (Fig.~\ref{fig:PE}b).
 The Coulomb repulsion between complexes is huge and all complexes stay free, or in other words, colloidal solution of complexes is stable (see ranges $0<x<x_1$ in Fig.~\ref{fig:phase}).